Disclosure: Audio Hertz is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

-So what is a Baxandall equalizer circuit?
-What makes it different than other equalizers?
+So what is a Baxandall equalizer circuit, and what makes it different than other equalizers?

-The Baxandall equalizer is a shelving EQ, but unlike traditional shelving EQs, which have a steep rise or fall above the set frequency, the Baxandall shelving curve has an extremely wide Q curve with a gentle slope.
+The Baxandall equalizer is a shelving EQ, but unlike traditional shelving EQs, which have a steep rise or fall above the set frequency, the Baxandall shelving curve has an extremely wide Q curve, which creates a gentle slope.
 The broad curve can adjust a large portion of the frequency spectrum, but the gentle slope allows for a more natural sound and minimal phase distortion.
 The minimal phase distortion enables users to make more drastic boosts and cuts without imparting negative artifacts into the signal.
-This results in a wide, open sound that enhances the sonic character of the source that’s already there rather than imparting its own sonic character.
+This results in a wide, open sound that enhances the source’s sonic character that’s already there rather than imparting its own sonic character.
 These equalizers offer a subtle yet remarkably effective way of adjusting the frequency spectrum, which is why you’ll often find them being used on the mix bus and for mastering.

-The term equalization was likely derived from the requirements of the various operators at the time (phone, motion picture, broadcast, etc.) that were attempting to get their audio back to a flat frequency response or equal.
+The term equalization was likely derived from the various operators’ requirements at the time (phone, motion picture, broadcast, etc.) that were attempting to get their audio back to a flat frequency response or equal.
 Equalization, or filtering as it was also called, has been part of audio equipment since the beginning of the technology.
-Early radios came equipped with high frequency or top cut filters to help remove some of the unwanted noise or artifacts.
+Early radios came equipped with high frequency or top cut filters to remove unwanted noise or artifacts.
 Early telephone lines used equalizers to put back the high end that was lost in transmission.
 These equalizers were not fully adjustable like the parametric equalizers you’ll find in your DAW today.